Is CBD Okay to Give Pets?

-Natural endocannabinoid substances are synthesized by our bodies, but can lag behind what we actually need.
+Natural endocannabinoid substances are synthesized by our bodies but can lag what we need.
 CBD, unlike THC, does not bind to cannabinoid receptors.
-Instead, it increases the amount of endocannabinoids in the body’s system.
+Instead, it increases the number of endocannabinoids in the body’s system.

-Because this system exists in both humans and our pets, we see similar effects in all parties.
-While animals metabolize CBD and other cannabinoids differently than humans, studies into pets and CBD are helping people to understand the exact process for the most advantageous treatment.
+Because this system exists in both humans and our pets, we see similar effects on all parties.
+While animals metabolize CBD and other cannabinoids differently than humans, studies into pets.
+And CBD is helping people to understand the exact process for the most advantageous treatment.

 Case Studies Using CBD for Pets

-There are many case studies and anecdotal evidence suggesting CBD can be not just okay to give to pets, but good for them.
+There are many case studies and anecdotal evidence suggesting CBD can be not just okay to give to pets.
+But it is good for them.

 David Bourgoin’s 11-year-old dog sustained a shoulder injury, which then developed a cyst.

 “Knowing what I know about CBD, I decided this is what I needed to do for him,” said Bourgoin in an NBC 7 interview.
 “I have to give him the best shot I can.”

 According to Bourgoin, after CBD treatment his dog became more active and can spend more time playing like a puppy.